slorber/react-nested-loader/README.md

 - When button component change from `loading=false` to `loading=true`, make sure the component dimension is not affected for better UX
 - A nice UX is to make the text disappear and make the spinner appear, as it does not mess-up with button dimensions (make sure to use a small-enough spinner)
 - If needed, pass spinner size in button props

+## TODOS

+- Ability to rename injected prop
+- Ability to forward ref and expose `getWrappedInstance` like most HOC libs
+- Find more explicit name?
+- Tests